 What Is The Statute of Limitations?

 A statue of limitations imposes a time limit within which one must file suit or forever lose their claim.
 In Illinois, the statute of limitations on medical negligence claims requires a competent adult to file suit within 2 years after he or she knew, or reasonably should have known, he or she was injured as a result of malpractice, but never more than 4 years from the actual date of the malpractice.
 If, within the above time limits, the injured person dies, the wrongful death statute applies to limit an action to within 2 years of the date of death.
 A minor child must file suit within 2 years of his or her 18th birthday (age of majority), but never more than 8 years from the actual date of the malpractice.
 The specific statute of limitations date for your claim can really only be determined after investigation of the specific facts involved.

 How Do I Know If I Have A Case?

 We are often able to discuss these matters briefly by telephone in order to determine whether it is worth while for you to pursue a claim and then, if appropriate, schedule a meeting in our office should you care to come in.
 Neither the phone call nor the initial conference will obligate you in anyway nor do we charge for such consultations.
-After giving us some initial information, an attorneys will either talk to you by phone or call you back promptly.
+After giving us some initial information, we will either talk to you by phone or call you back promptly.
 For further information on how we work with our clients, please read Our Philosophy.
-If you feel you have a case worth pursuing, obtain medical records as soon as possible to avoid "revisions" and, in death cases it is often advisable to demand an autopsy be performed.
-If either is denied you, contact an attorneys promptly.
+If you feel you have a case worth pursuing, obtain medical records as soon as possible to avoid “revisions” and, in death cases it is often advisable to demand an autopsy be performed.
+If either is denied you, contact an attorney promptly.